radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/_index.md

 {{< tabs Kubernetes >}}

 {{% codetab %}}
-A Kubernetes envionment can run in any Kubernetes cluster.
+A Kubernetes environment can run in any Kubernetes cluster.
 Make sure you have set the correct default kubectl context, and then run:

 ```sh
 rad env init kubernetes